 Pilaf: And I mean that filthy thing you're holding too!!!
 Can't you see that the author is trying hard to make a decent, high-standard manga?!

-- Let's not forget the fly-like alien who picks a nearby piece of dog crap up and eats it !
-Needless to say, the other characters (Except Arale) were disgusted.
+- Bubibinman, a fly-like alien, picks a nearby piece of dog crap up and eats it !
+Needless to say, the other characters (except Arale) were disgusted.

 - Tournament Arc: A very brief and hilarious one near the end of the manga's run.
 It is even called "Sekaiichi Tournament", foreshadowing Dragon Ball's own Tenkaichi Tournament.